joshgrenon/gemini-flash-api-swift/README.md

 A SwiftUI-based iOS application that demonstrates image editing and modification using Google's Gemini Flash AI.
 This application provides a simple and intuitive interface for users to transform and edit their images using AI, guided by text prompts.

+**Note: For now, you can simply drop the GeminiAPIService file into your own Xcode projects to use it.
+I'll consider converting this to a Swift Package Manager package if more people want to use it that way.**

 ## ⚠️ Disclaimer

 **This is test/demo code only.** This implementation could stop working at any time if the Gemini API changes.
 This is not intended for production use and is provided as-is without any guarantees.